-Have you ever notice how things that are supposed to be great (like holidays) can often feel burdensome because of the expense?
+Have you ever noticed how things that are supposed to be great (like holidays) can often feel burdensome because of the expense?

 Well, if you are feeling the crunch this time of year because of Thanksgiving, then let me offer you good news.
 It doesn’t have to be as expensive as you may think it has to be.

-I realize that a lot of people go all out from everything to recipes, amount of food, and even decorations.
-But you don’t have to.
+I realize that a lot of people go all out from everything to recipes, the amount of food, and even decorations.
+However, you don’t have to.

 In fact, I’ve got a few ways for you to save money in the Thanksgiving table décor department.
 Here are my ideas that will hopefully save you a lot of money.